muchirajunior/flask-web-boilerplate/README.md

 - flask admin
 - flask sql database configuration

-### installations
+### Installations
 - to install all the requirements run the command
 ```
     pip install -r requiremets.txt
 ```

-### setup and migrate the database
+### Setup and migrate the database
 - on main.py file replace with your database connection string
 ```python
 app.config['SQLALCHEMY_DATABASE_URI']="your_database_connection_string"
 ```
 - note this only works with sql databases

-- initialize migrations by running following command
+- Initialize migrations by running following command
 ```
     flask db init
 ```